-The UTRECHT suction dredger, operated by the Dutch company VAN OORD, is carrying out dredging work in the Itajaí-Navegantes port channel in Brazil.
-This operation is crucial to remove sediments and maintain the depth of the channel, ensuring the safety and efficiency in navigation of large vessels and supporting port economic activity.
+The Suction Dredger UTRECHT, operated by the Dutch company VAN OORD, is carrying out dredging works in the port channel of Itajaí-Navegantes in Brazil.
+This operation is crucial to remove sediments and maintain the depth of the channel, ensuring safety and efficiency in the navigation of large vessels and supporting port economic activity.

-The UTRECHT suction dredger, part of VAN OORD's extensive portfolio, has arrived at the port of Itajaí, Brazil, for a critical dredging operation.
-With a robust track record and Quiet-Glide technology, UTRECHT is known for its ability to handle different types of sediment, from sand to silt, which is essential to maintain the adequate depth of port channels.
+The suction dredger UTRECHT, part of VAN OORD’s extensive portfolio, has arrived at the port of Itajaí, Brazil, for a critical dredging operation.
+With a robust track record and advanced technology, the UTRECHT is known for its ability to handle various types of sediments, from sand to sludge, which is essential for maintaining the proper depth of port channels.

-The current operation in the Itajaí-Navegantes canal is vital to guarantee the safety and efficiency of maritime traffic, as accumulated natural sediments can obstruct the passage of large ships.
-The dredging carried out by UTRECHT not only preserves port infrastructure but also supports regional trade and logistics.
+The current operation in the Itajaí-Navegantes channel is vital for ensuring the safety and efficiency of maritime traffic, as accumulated natural sediments can obstruct the passage of large ships.
+The dredging carried out by the UTRECHT not only preserves port infrastructure but also supports regional trade and logistics.

-Equipped to operate continuously, UTRECHT works 24 hours a day, removing sediment from the riverbed and transporting them to designated locations where they are disposed of in a controlled manner.
+Equipped to operate continuously, the UTRECHT works 24 hours a day, removing sediments from the riverbed and transporting them to designated locations where they are disposed of in a controlled manner.
 This process not only facilitates navigation but also contributes to the environmental management of the aquatic ecosystem.

 -